MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 ### 4. Create the bot application service

-When creating the bot application service, you can define if to deploy your bot in a new or in an existing resource group.
+When creating the bot application service, you can deploy your bot in a new or in an existing resource group.
 Choose the option that works best for you.

 Make sure that you have the correct path to your bot project ARM deployment templates directory `DeploymentTemplates`, you need it to assign the value to `template-file`.